jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

 > Very Interesting way to make [video animations with python](https://zulko.github.io/moviepy/gallery.html#data-animations) and even [vector animations](https://zulko.github.io/blog/2014/09/20/vector-animations-with-python/)

+Sometimes we just have a hyperlapse video or a video that looks good visually, but the audio is not the best.

+For those we can just silence all the volume and just put some music on top

-{{< details title="Audio for Videos - Free Options📌" closed="true" >}}
+{{< details title="Audio for Videos - Free Options 📌" closed="true" >}}

-In [Youtube Studio](https://studio.youtube.com/channel/UCPPMA8ZEusAe5dVH6PbjZFA/music), you also have a library for audio that you can use freely on your videos.
+In [Youtube Studio](https://studio.youtube.com/channel/UCPPMA8ZEusAe5dVH6PbjZFA/music), you also have a library for **audio that you can use freely** on your videos.

 > I tried [freepd](https://freepd.com/) as per [this reddit post](https://www.reddit.com/r/Filmmakers/comments/wjq71o/does_anyone_know_where_to_get_copyright_free/)

-You can find open-source, royalty-free, or Creative Commons-licensed music from several platforms that offer chill music for video projects.
-Here are some great resources:
+You can find open-source, royalty-free, or Creative Commons-licensed music from **several platforms** that offer chill music for video projects

 ### 1. **Free Music Archive (FMA)**
    - **Website**: [https://freemusicarchive.org](https://freemusicarchive.org)